Last Round Arthurs: Characters

 An overpowered Japanese boy who's done everything in his life and was ostracized by people for being too good at things.
 For the same reason, his parents ended up abandoning him by taking a work trip and never returning and only leaving behind a note.
 Out of boredom, he aids Luna, the weakest King candidate as her vassal for fun.
 He is later revealed to be the reincarnation of Merlin.
 It is later revealed in vol. 1 that he and Luna are childhood friends for a month in her hometown of Winchester, England during summer.
 Ironically, he does not know Luna is his childhood friend until near the end of vol. 4.
 According to vol. 4, Rintarou approached Luna as kids because she caught his attention and found her cute.
+In the end, he took the 2nd seat of the new version of Knights of the Round Table.